 Roberto Amato was born in Viareggio where he lives and works.
 He is considered among the most original voices in contemporary Italian poetry.
 A late bloomer in writing, it wasn’t until the age of 50 that he published his first collection of poetry Le cucine celesti, which was awarded the prestigious Premio Viareggo-Repaci Prize in 2003.
-Amato is also a writer of essays and literary criticism.
-His book of essays L’agenzia di viaggi won the Premio Spallici Prize in 2006.
+Amato is also a writer of literary criticism.
+His book L’agenzia di viaggi won the Premio Spallici Prize in 2006.
 Amato collaborates in important literary magazines such as Paragone and Nuovi Argomenti.

 The general tone of (self-)irony and lightness that caracterizes most of Amato’s work is, at the same time, funny and estranging.
 Some critics find his poetry too light and write about ‘verses like pigeons moving between heaven and earth but avoiding the firm ground’.
 But for those who read his poetry carefully, it becomes clear that these ‘pigeons which fly between two worlds’ are leaving essential crumbs of reality, question marks about the hereafter, phrases that recall the presence of Count Giacomo Leopardi, the famous 18th-century poet who died at the age of 37, such as in Amato’s poem ‘Ieri ho visitato la casa di Leopardi’.

 Amato is a master of irony, adept at provoking questions, reminiscences, coincidences and similarities rather than answers.
 Mostly avoiding solid statements, with his clear-cut semi-transparent verses and frequent rhetorical questions, he prefers to shine a light of doubt – an open questioning of things, rather than an offering of explanation.
 His verses hover, and strike a balance, between poetry and prose.